Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Bedu was dead.
 Living people had more skull, and more brain inside that skull.

 Dog was breathing heavily and muttering to himself.
-"Mother*fucker* those grenades hurt…What the actual fuckin’ fuck was **that** all about?"
+"Mother*fucker* those grenades hurt...
+What the actual fuckin’ fuck was **that** all about?"

 "I don’t know.
-But we….should leave.
+But we... should leave.
 In case he can open the door," Vakno managed.
 There was safety in the simple facts.

 "If he can’t?"